Why is Maui snorkeling such a favorite vacation activity? Because it's so easy - if you can float, you can snorkel.

 We like both - we book one snorkeling trip and usually visit a couple snorkeling beaches each time we visit Maui.

-Maui Snorkeling Tours and Trips
+Maui Snorkeling Trips

-In comparison to beach snorkeling, Maui snorkeling tours and trips combine snorkeling with the fun of sailing or motoring on the ocean as well as upclose viewing of ocean creatures such as dolphins and, in season, humpback whales.
+In comparison to beach snorkeling, Maui snorkeling trips combine snorkeling with the fun of sailing or motoring on the ocean as well as upclose viewing of ocean creatures such as dolphins and, in season, humpback whales.
 Snorkeling tours are also a relatively inexpensive Maui activity, especially since they usually last from a half day to most of a day.
 Check the following when selecting your snorkeling trip:

 • Type of boat - large motorized boats or smaller sailing catamarans